Subscribe Now: 1 Full Year for Only $14.95!

 Port Orleans Riverside's Rooms

-Each of Riverside's 2,048 rooms is 314 square feet.
-Most provide two queen beds, a table and two chairs, and two pedestal sinks outside the bathroom.
-Rooms in the Alligator Bayou section of Riverside feature brass bathroom fixtures, hickory-branch bedposts, trundle beds, and quilted bedspreads.
-Rooms in the plantation-themed Magnolia Bend section of Riverside are more conventional, with light yellow walls, dark wood furnishings, and teal carpets with dark-blue floral patterns
+Each of Riverside’s 2,048 rooms is 314 square feet.
+Most provide one king or two queen beds, a table and two chairs, a mini-fridge and coffeemaker, and two pedestal sinks outside the bathroom.
+Rooms in the Alligator Bayou section of Riverside feature brass bathroom fixtures, hickory-branch bedposts, Murphy beds, and quilted bedspreads.
+Rooms in the plantation-themed Magnolia Bend section of Riverside are more conventional, with light-green walls, chestnut-colored wood furnishings, olive carpets, and dark-blue bedding accents.

 Each Port Orleans Riverside room is furnished with the following:

 - Two queen beds (some ADA-accessible rooms have 1 king bed)

 - Dresser with 3 medium-size drawers and 2 open shelves